How Can I Take A Mental Disorder Test?

 Medically Reviewed By: Stephanie Deaver, LCSW

 Have you started to wonder about some of the behaviors that you have or some of the little things that you do?
-Maybe you're wondering if there is something you're doing that might be a sign or symptom of a mental health disorder or someone you know may have suggested that you have some odd habits.
+Maybe you're wondering if there is something you're doing that might be a sign or symptom of a mental health disorder; or someone you know may have suggested that you have some odd habits.
 If that sounds like you then maybe you've thought about a mental disorder test, and you may have been curious about just how it works.
 The truth is it's easy to find.

 The Mental Disorder Test

-There are several different tests that you can take and depending on your psychiatrist you may take one or more of them to determine if you have a predisposition toward a specific mental disorder or if you have symptoms of any of a variety of disorders.
+There are several different tests that you can take, and depending on your psychiatrist, you may take one or more of them to determine if you have a predisposition toward a specific mental disorder or symptoms of any of a variety of disorders.
 The basic mental health assessment doesn't even require you to speak with a psychiatrist first.
 You can find a simple, 20-minute questionnaire right online, waiting for you.
 All you do is answer a few questions, and you'll find out more about yourself in just a short amount of time.
 This is not the same test a psychiatrist would give you, but it is a good place to start to assess where you are and what type of help you may need.

 The most important thing about this type of test is that you must be completely honest.
 Tests like this one have time limits, and it's important that you follow each of the time limits and respond to the questions by instinct rather than thinking too carefully about them.
-Reacting on instinct will make it much easier for you to get an accurate reading of what you think or feel in response to each question and will serve to be a much better indicator of your tendencies or actions.
+Reacting on instinct will make it much easier for you to get an accurate reading of what you think or feel in response to each question, and will serve as a much better indicator of your tendencies or actions.
 At the same time, however, it's important to look at each question carefully.

 Make sure you read the full question before you answer, but make sure that you don't think too hard once you have.
 You need to understand what the question is asking of you to give an accurate answer, but thinking hard will skew your response and could lead you to choose a different answer.
 The important thing with this type of test is that you do not try to change your answers to what you think might be more appropriate or 'normal.'
 The entire point of the test is to get an accurate understanding of your mental health risk, after all.